Practice Sun Safety

 - Whether you are near reflective surfaces, such as water, concrete, snow, and ice.

 - The season of the year.
-The position of the sun on summer days can cause a more severe sunburn.
+The position of the sun on summer days can cause more severe sunburn.

 - Altitude.
-It is easy to get sunburned at higher altitudes, because there is less of the earth's atmosphere to block the sunlight.
+It is easy to get sunburned at higher altitudes because there is less of the earth's atmosphere to block the sunlight.
 UV exposure increases about 4% for every 300 m (1000 ft) gain in elevation.

-Stay cool and hydrated
+Stay Cool and Hydrated

-Increase your vitamin C intake—it provides a natural defense against heat stroke, exhaustion and heat rash.
+- Increase your vitamin C intake—it provides a natural defense against heat stroke, exhaustion, and heat rash.